AileronControlPlane

 11. Local Credential Vaultlanded (ADR-0011)

 Aileron is user-level by construction in v1 — actions live in ~/.aileron/actions/, not in the project’s repo.
-Project-level shared actions, team-coordination features, and the TEE / browser-enclave vault variants are post-MVP, deferred until the hosted backend ships.
+Project-level shared actions and team-coordination features are post-MVP, deferred until the hosted backend ships.
+The same vault format runs unchanged when the customer operates the runtime in their own infrastructure (BYOC).

 How to read these